-Bachelor of Science with a major in Medical Biology- Medical Sciences Track
+Bachelor of Science in Medical Biology-Medical Sciences Track

 College of Arts and Sciences

 Biology is an exploration of the living world that underscores and explains the unity and diversity of life.
 But it is also a truly human endeavor in that it affects us all.
 Because we live at this time in human history — at the beginning of what many believe to be a biological age — students must be able to apply biological concepts to the wide array of problems and choices they inevitably face.

 Students who major in biology programs become familiar with all levels of biological organization from molecules to ecosystems and gain practical experience in both laboratory and field studies.
 Small classes enable the faculty to adopt an approach to learning that stresses how different subjects are related to each other, facilitates critical thinking, and encourages a collaborative approach to learning between students and faculty.
 Professors want students to experience the excitement and to see the applications of biology as well as appreciate science as a way of knowing about the world around them.
 In addition, the medical biology program stresses the importance of field opportunities, research experience, and experiential learning.
 The department also offers a graduate degree in Biological Sciences (master level) which is detailed in the graduate portion of this catalog.
 The department's medically related programs benefit from interaction with the College of Osteopathic Medicine as well as UNE's graduate programs in physical therapy, occupational therapy, and physician assistant.
 Visit our graduate programs page for details.

 The medical biology major is designed to provide a strong foundation in the biological sciences for students who ultimately pursue careers in human medicine, dentistry, other health professions (e.g. physical therapy), biomedical research, or the biotechnology industry.
 Students in the medical biology major can choose one of two possible tracks: (1) medical sciences track, and (2) pre-physician assistant track.